haseebkhan2651/obundle-test/README.md

 Project details:
 * New feature updates for Cornerstone theme on BigCommerce

+Features added:
+- Add all to cart button in category page
+- Remove all from cart button in category page
+- User information banner if they are logged in on category page

 ### Stencil Utils
 [Stencil-utils](https://github.com/bigcommerce/stencil-utils) is our supporting library for our events and remote interactions.